Annotate Images Online Using VoTT

 Use Your Labeled Dataset from VoTT

 Once you have labeled your dataset in VoTT, we recommend uploading your dataset in Pascal VOC format to Roboflow.
-From there, you can check the health of your computer vision dataset, manage class labels, export to any dataset format, and use state of the art computer vision models.

 Depending on the model you choose to train, you may need to convert your VoTT dataset into other formats.
 We make it easy (and free) to convert VoTT to 15 other formats from JSON or CSV.
 Popular conversion are to CreateML, OpenAI CLIP, YOLOv4, and COCO.